Image

 Essentially, in order to make hotel sales and meet targets, you must first create amazing guest experiences – set yourself apart from competitors and you’ll rein in the sales.

-Following are 5 hotel sales strategies to help you transform your hotel performance and fill your rooms during those difficult periods (like covid-19).
+Following are 5 hotel sales strategies to help you transform your hotel performance and fill your rooms during those difficult periods.

 When considering how to improve hotel sales, one of the methods you could try is re-angling your sales towards room based strategies.